xchem/fragalysis-api/README.md

 Which will align the input files with respects to individual chains inside the .pdb files (`-m`) and save the output to a folder specified by `-t [target name]`.

+A description of the command line arguments are as follows:
+- `-i`, `--in_dir` :  Input Directory
+- `-o`, `--out_dir` : Output Directory
+- `-v`, `--validate`: (Optional) Validate the Inputs
+- `-m`, `--monomerize`: (Optional) Split the input PDBs into separate chains.
+E.G If a pdb has A and B chains it will create files pdb_name_A.pdb and pdb_name_B.pdb
+- `-t`, `--target`: The name of the output folder to be saved in Output directory
+- `-md`, `--metadata`: (Optional) Automatically populated a metadata.csv in the output directory to be fill in.
+- `-b`, `--biomol`: (Optional) File path to plain text file that contains an optional header that you would like to be added to PDB files.
+- `-r`, `--reference`: (Optional) The name/filepath of the pdb file you which to use as reference (can be PDB ID)
+- `-c`, `--covalent`: (Optional) Handle Covalent attachments by extending output .mol file to include covalent attachment atoms.
+Requires modified smiles strings.

 The terminal will let you know when the conversion has been successful and if there are any files that have been found to be incompatible with the API.
 We are working to minimize any incompatibilities.

 The expected output of the xcimporter is a folder located at `[outputdirectory]/[target name]` which will